top of page

 LOTUS LANDSCAPE

 Administering pediatric injections can be very challenging as children are often highly reluctant to receive them.
-This is usually due to fear and anticipation of pain, stemming from the sight of the sharp needle.
+This is usually due to fear and the anticipation of pain stemming from the sight of the sharp needle.

 TIMELINE